 Previous Page Next Page

-SWI assesses for the following two types of reports related to children in residential child care facilities in Texas:
+Intake specialists assess two types of reports related to children in residential child care facilities in Texas:

-• Cases involving abuse, neglect or exploitation.
+• Abuse, neglect, or exploitation.

 • Alleged minimum standards violations.